-- Building provisions that contradict BAPs about when certain materials may be used.
-For example, MP 2.5 of the QDC prohibits the use of certain cladding. - The location and siting requirements for pastoral workers accommodation within a site and the standard of accommodation, including the supply of drinking water, artificial lighting, sleeping accommodation and sanitary and bathing facilities contained in MP 5.6 of the QDC. - Built form provisions that are included to achieve outcomes such as energy efficiency, natural light and ventilation that are already addressed by MP 4.1 of the QDC.
+- building provisions that dictate when certain materials may be used including the use of proprietary building materials.
+For example, MP 2.5 of the QDC prohibits the use of certain cladding - the location and siting requirements for pastoral workers accommodation within a site and the standard of accommodation, including the supply of drinking water, artificial lighting, sleeping accommodation and sanitary and bathing facilities contained in MP 5.6 of the QDC - built form provisions that are included to achieve outcomes such as energy efficiency, natural light and ventilation that are already addressed by MP 4.1 of the QDC.